 The LISA allows you to save up to £4,000 per year tax-free, and benefit from an annual government bonus of 25% on your savings contribution until you’re 50.
 That means you can save a maximum of £5,000 per year towards your first house or your pension, and be paid tax-free interest on everything.

 You can withdraw the money when you are aged 60 or over, or to buy your first home.
 However, if you plan to use the money to buy a house the value of the property can’t exceed £450,000.
 This applies regardless of where it is in the country, including London.
-If you decide to take the money out of your ISA without adhering to these restrictions there’s a hefty price to pay – you’ll lose the entire bonus paid to you on the amount you withdraw and there’s a 5% exit charge.
+If you decide to take the money out of your LISA without adhering to these restrictions there’s a hefty price to pay.
+You’ll have to pay a 25% government withdrawal charge (the withdrawal penalty will be temporarily reduced from 25% to 20% from 6 March 2020 till 5 April 2021 due to coronavirus) meaning you’ll get back less than you’ve put in.

-If you live in London or have set your sights on buying your first house in the capital, the £450,000 limit on the property value might restrict the size of house you’re able to choose: in July 2016 the average London house price was £484,716, with the average terraced house in the capital priced at £503,185.
+If you live in London or have set your sights on buying your first house in the capital, the Lifetime ISA limit is £450,000, which might restrict the size of house you’re able to choose: in May 2022 the average London house price was £526,183, with the average terraced house in the capital priced £553,035 (up +3.8%) and the average price of a London semi-detached house of £661,506 (+6.88%).

 The Lifetime ISA allowance applies per person, so things do become significantly easier if you’re choosing to buy a property with a partner or friend as this means you’ll be able to save for your deposit faster.
 Also, the money from your LISA can be used to purchase property under a shared ownership scheme, provided the full value of the property falls within the £450,000 limit.